Closed

 Directions

-From Seattle, head north on I-5 to Everett.
-Take exit 194 onto Highway 2, then turn north on Highway 204 toward Lake Stevens.
-Continue north on Highway 9, then east on Highway 92 to Granite Falls.
-From Granite Falls, take Highway 7 Scenic east for about 20 miles to the campground.
+From Seattle, go north on I-5 to Everett.
+Take exit 194 onto Highway 2, then turn north at Highway 204 toward Lake Stevens.
+Turn north on Highway 9 then east on Highway 92 to Granite Falls.
+Continue approximately 13.5 miles east of Granite Falls on the Mountain Loop Highway.

 Amenities